lmbxmu/HRank/README.md

 ## Tips

-If you find any problems, please feel free to contact to the authors (lmbxmu@stu.xmu.edu.cn or ethan.zhangyc@gmail.com).
+Any problems, free to contact the authors (lmbxmu@stu.xmu.edu.cn or ethan.zhangyc@gmail.com).